< Part 4 | Part 5 | Part 6 >

 John’s victory dances are great, I could stare at them for hours.

-For old time’s sake, I very much appreciate that Roxy reiterates John’s victory scenes many acts later.
+I still very much appreciate that Roxy reiterates John’s victory scenes many acts later.

 Skipping several pages, the next interesting that happens is when Rose enters her cat’s mausoleum.
 Jaspers’ resting place is a bit comparable to Nanna’s jar of ashes; considering how Rose’s home is generally a bit stranger than John’s, it makes sense that Jaspers’ coffin is in a more eccentric setting than John’s dead family member.